Jer-Pha/kfai-pipeline/README.md

 --- Welcome to KFAI ---

 What would you like to do?
   1. Load raw data from KFDB
   2. Process failed video IDs
+  3. Transcribe failed videos
-    3. Clean raw transcripts
+  4. Clean raw transcripts
-    4. Update the vector store
+  5. Update the vector store
-    5. Interact with the Query Agent
+  6. Interact with the Query Agent

-Enter the number of your choice (or 'q' to quit):
+Enter the number of your choice (or 'q' to quit).
+If you want to chain multiple functions, use '>' (e.g. "1>2>3").
 ```

 ## Note on Data Sources